raspberrypilearning/lights-out/worksheet.md

         explorerhat.light.yellow.on()
     ```

     Run your program several times.
-Cheack that, each time the program runs, a different light is randomly chosen.
+Check that, each time the program runs, a different light is randomly chosen.
 The light should turn on immediately.

 4. To make the game more fun, there needs to be an unpredictable gap between the lights turning on, so let's add some code to wait a random length of time before turning on the next light: